Moving to a smaller property can have a number of advantages. You could:

 If you don’t want to have adaptations made to your own home, you might want to consider moving to a property that already has what you need.

-Some areas operate Accessible Housing Registers (AHR) which provide information about adapted properties to buy or rent.
+Some areas operate Accessible Housing Registers (AHRs), which provide information about adapted properties to buy or rent.
 Ask your local authority or Citizens Advice for details of AHRs in your area.

-You can also find information about accessible housing on accessible-property.org.uk.
+You can also find information about accessible housing on the Accessibility Property Register.

 You should make sure the arrangement is right for you and set boundaries from the start.
 Some questions to ask include: